FlyingFathead/dvr-yolov8-detection/README.md

 - Add hooks for sending detections to web servers or APIs

 ## Changelog
+- **v0.1618**
+  - Named region masking is here, with critical thresholds
+  - Use the renewd `./utils/region_masker.py` to set up your region names and their critical thresholds
+  - Currently, Telegram alerts support notifications that emphasize the alert on critical thresholds
 - **v0.1617**
   - Web server: added better navigation detection image browsing (first/last, skip 10 forward/back)
   - viewport fixes for image carousel